2021 Edition — Quality of Care: Chronic Conditions

 Get These Charts

-Over the last few decades, there has been significant growth in the measurement and reporting of health care quality outcomes.
+Over the last few decades, the measurement and reporting of health care quality outcomes has grown significantly.
 As health care evolves, it is important to continue to monitor and report on the quality of care delivered to patients in California and across the US.
-This is part of a series of measures CHCF is publishing on the quality of care in our state.
+This is part of a series of measures CHCF is publishing on the quality of care in the state.
 Topics range from maternal to end-of-life care, and include measures on behavioral health, chronic conditions, and providers.

-This set of quality measures highlights California’s performance across a range of chronic conditions, including cancer, diabetes, cardiovascular disease, and respiratory disease, and includes data by race/ethnicity, payer, and county.
+This set of quality measures focuses on a range of chronic conditions, including diabetes, cancer, cardiovascular disease, and respiratory disease, and includes data by race/ethnicity, payer, and county.

 Chronic conditions such as diabetes and heart disease were the leading cause of death and disability in the United States.
-In 2018, high blood pressure was the most common chronic condition, affecting 3 in 10 adults in California.
+In 2019, obesity and high blood pressure were the most common chronic conditions, affecting more than one in four adults in California.

 Black Californians have higher mortality rates for four leading cancers compared with other races/ethnicities.

-Black Californians had higher mortality rates for breast, prostate, lung, and colorectal cancer than Asian, Latino, and white Californians in 2017.
-The largest disparity was with prostate cancer, where Black men had mortality rates that were two times higher than the rate for Latino and white men and four times higher than the rate for Asian men.
+Black Californians had higher mortality rates for breast, prostate, lung, and colorectal cancer than other races/ethnicities in 2017.
+The largest disparity was with prostate cancer; the prostate cancer mortality rate for Black men was two times higher than the overall rate in California.

 The companion Excel data file is available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
 See our entire collection of current and past editions of Quality of Care.